Aloha mai kākou,

 Hawaiʻi Museums Association (HMA) is excited to be joining together museum professionals from across our islands for a progressive conference unlike any other we’ve organized in the past.
 Power Up: Museum Momentum in 2022 wishes to address the resurgence of our museums after a precarious and conflicted two years.
 Our aim this year is to host a series of island hopping events on 5 of our islands, addressing 6 concerns facing our Hawaii museum staff and institutions today.
 These themes are based on your conference survey responses provided in 2021.
 We will also present a window into our collective institutions as we join them and learn about their current programs and financial and organizational realities.

-HMA invites you to the launch of this progressive conference program beginning in Maui on April 3.
-Board Director and Gallery Director of Maui Arts and Cultural Center (MACC), Neida Bangerter, has organized a day of events in alignment with the opening of O Kalani, an exhibition featuring the work of Kanaka Maoli artists Sean K.L.
+HMA launched this progressive conference program beginning in Maui on April 3.
+Board Director and Gallery Director of Maui Arts and Cultural Center (MACC), Neida Bangerter, organized a day of events in alignment with the opening of O Kalani, an exhibition featuring the work of two prominent, Kanaka Maoli artists Sean K.L.
 Brown and Imaikalani Kalahele.
-These two prominent artists have been active since the latter part of the 20th century, during a resurgence of Hawaiian culture, and a pivotal moment in the history of Hawai‘i.
-Drawing inspiration from history, legends, and current events, their work has helped define contemporary art of Hawai‘i.
-O Kalani references the Hawaiian view of a relationship with the divine, which can be translated as “from the heavens” and also acknowledges the names of both artists.

 Join our Newsletter